-As of December 31, 2016, our estimated proved reserves had a pre-tax PV10 value of approximately \$217.3 million and a Standardized Measure of Discounted Future Cash Flows of approximately \$159.8 million, essentially 100% of which relate to our properties in Texas.
-We spent approximately \$146.1 million on acquisitions and capital projects during 2015 and 2016.
+As of December 31, 2017, our estimated proved reserves had a pre-tax PV10 value of approximately \$382.1 million and a Standardized Measure of Discounted Future Cash Flows of approximately \$322.5 million, 100% of which relates to our properties in Texas.
+We spent approximately \$190.1 million on acquisitions and capital projects during 2016 and 2017.
 We expect to further develop these properties through additional drilling.

-The following table summarizes our total net proved reserves, pre-tax PV10 value and Standardized Measure of Discounted Future Net Cash Flows as of December 31, 2016.
+The following table summarizes our total net proved reserves, pre-tax PV10 value and Standardized Measure of Discounted Future Net Cash Flows as of December 31, 2017.
+All of our reserves are in the Permian Basin in the State of Texas.